deve-sh/Billet/README.md

     <img src="https://raw.githubusercontent.com/deve-sh/F-Log/main/docs/f-log-overview.png" alt="How F-Log essentially works"></img>
 </p>

+## The problem I'm trying to solve here

+Whether you work at a small startup or a large company, there is going to be a need to store or access the logs from your client's device at some point or the other.
+It could be to debug an error or it could be to understand user behaviour via a trail of logs.

+Either ways, you end up depending on exception catching software like Sentry that work well for, well, exception catching and everything related to that session.
+But what if what you're looking at is not an exception or if the exception is a known one and is handled?
+You lose out on all the useful logs for it unless you have logging setup.

+To do so, you usually need to setup a backend ingestion service and a client SDK/lib to send over logs.
+This library solves the grunt work required to do both of those things.

+### Good to haves

+A list of things that are not included in the package right now but will be picked up later:
+- Entropy based log filtering to hide sensitive data from logs.
+- Add more here if you can think of the tons of things that are missed.

 ## Setting it up

 First install the library to both your backend and frontend repositories.